When the love of your life says you're not The One, who are you? Read the first chapter from Giovanna's magical new novel Some Kind of Wonderful

 More about the author

 In losing him can she rediscover herself?
-Giovanna Fletcher's Some Kind of Wonderful is the perfect heartwarming read to cosy up to this festive season . . .
+Giovanna Fletcher's Some Kind of Wonderful is the perfect ROMANTIC READ FOR VALENTINE'S DAY . . .

 'A MUST-READ.
 Funny, heartwarming' Closer